 - Apply strategies for building trust and psychological safety to their MDT.

 This course comprises 2, 6-hour live Zoom sessions each day (including a 1-hour meal break), and approximately 2 hours of independent pre-work, totaling 12 hours of training credit.
 The 2025 training schedule is listed below.
-The application will go live six weeks before the training begins and remain open for two weeks.
+The application will go live 6 weeks before the training begins and remain open for 10 days.

 Important!
 Please note the specific start and end times for your time zone.